notmatthancock/snakes/README.md

 # Snakes with python

 This is a simple snakes implementation using python outlined in [1] with help from [2].
 The example file implements the example outlined in [2].
-These files depend on implementation depends on `numpy`, `scipy`, and `matplotlib`.
+Python library dependencies are `numpy`, `scipy`, and `matplotlib`.

 After cloning the repository, you should just be able to run